ubahmapk/cyberbro/README.md

 * Uses multithreading to speed up the process (articially limited with `time.sleep()` because of free API usage).
 * Performs a reverse DNS lookup.
 * Provides the ability to export the results to a CSV file and an Excel file.
+* Checks if the observable has been seen on the Microsoft Defender for Endpoint (MDE) platform (your tenant).
 * Uses a proxy if needed.

 # Getting Started